On indicators of Hopf algebras: Preliminaries

 We refer the reader to \cite{MR1786197,MR1243637,MR0252485} for the basic theory of Hopf algebras and to \cite{MR1321145,MR1712872} for the basic theory of monoidal categories.
 Given a Hopf algebra $H$, we denote the $k$-linear monoidal category of left $H$-modules and its full subcategory of finite-dimensional objects by $\Mod{H}$ and $\fdMod{H}$, respectively.
-The multiplication, the comultiplication, the counit and the antipode of $H$ are denoted by
+The multiplication, the comultiplication, the counit and the antipode of $H$ are denoted by $\nabla_H$, $\Delta_H$, $\varepsilon_H$, and $S_H$, respectively, or simply by $\nabla$, $\Delta$, $\varepsilon$ and $S$ if there are no confusion.
+For each $n \ge 1$, we define